 Product Management Questions: What and Why

 I am grateful for my technical background for helping me understand the foundations of software products.
-Still, as I progressed in my career I found myself gravitating more towards the “Why” and “What” questions.
+Still, as I progressed in my career I found myself gravitating more toward the “Why” and “What” questions.
 I especially loved spending more time with customers and cross-functional teams and having the opportunity to see the bigger picture of the products I worked on.
-This passion cemented for me when I spent time as a co-founder on my own startup.
+This passion was cemented for me when I spent time as a co-founder of my own startup.
 I wanted to find a role where thinking about and contributing to the “Why” and “What” of product development was my full-time job.
 Enter: Product Management!

 Answering the Questions